sandbergja/sandbergja.github.com/_posts/2015-11-19-eg-xml-options.md

 tags: Evergreen
 categories: Systems
 ---
 As I work on discovery layer-related projects, I keep revisiting the question of what the best way to get holdings data from Evergreen is.
-EG gives us a number of options here, so here are the options I've come across so far.
+EG gives us a number of options here; here's what I've come across so far.

 #XML